UCF/CM-WP-Plugin-Template/CONTRIBUTING.md

 The [issue tracker](https://github.com/UCF/{{My-Theme}}/issues) in Github is the preferred channel for [bug reports](#bug-reports), [features requests](#feature-requests) and [submitting pull requests](#pull-requests).

 Please do not use the issue tracker for personal support requests.
-The [#help-themes Slack channel](https://ucf-wp.slack.com/messages/help-themes/) in the ucf-wp Slack group is the best place to get help with your project.  {{Consider referencing a theme-specific channel instead, if one is available.}}
+The [#help-themes Slack channel](https://ucf-wp.slack.com/messages/help-themes/) in the ucf-wp Slack workspace is the best place to get help with your project.  {{Consider referencing a theme-specific channel instead, if one is available.}}

 ## Bug reports